 The Ancient Spanish Monastery

 It is just a few minutes off the 1 Highway and is easily accessible from there.
 We park our car in the parking lot under ancient trees.
 Of these, Spanish moss hangs down and gives the whole an unreal character.
 We go to the park.
 (Do not forget to pay admission, even if you can easily enter the park.)

 It looks a bit decayed, as it stands there with its defiant stone blocks.
 These have been put together again in painstaking puzzle work.
 The courtyard also has a cloister.
 It contains statues of Spanish kings from the time of the Reconquista.
 In the center grows a giant fig, from which aerial roots and Spanish moss hang down.
 It almost seems as if the monastery never stood elsewhere.
 As we look closely, we can even see the markings the workers used to mark the stones.
 We meet one of the administrators of the community.
 He tells us how construction workers finally rebuilt the monastery building and the courtyard.

 In the monastery church, the pastor meets with a young couple.
 This apparently plans his wedding in this romantic environment.
 They are discussing the process of the ceremony with the pastor.
 Instead, we look at the church with its colored glass windows.
 We enjoy a few more minutes of silence in this oasis of another time, before we plunge again into the turmoil of modern Florida.

 Accommodation in Miami Beach* You can book here.

-Tours and tours in and around Miami * get your guide
+tours in and around Miami * get your guide

 Source: own research on site with the kind support of the trip through Visit Florida.
 Our opinion, however, remains our own.